AxelBcr/Reinforcement-Learning-Navigating-Drone/README.md

 - **Efficiency**: The drone could learn from its actions and improve its ability to locate the target.
 - **Scalability**: The algorithm generalized well to different room sizes and layouts without requiring additional hardcoding.
 - **Advanced Learning**: This approach offered an opportunity to deepen my understanding of reinforcement learning while exceeding the assignment’s expectations.
-- **Improving My Knowledge**: Lerning how to use Q-learning was a whole journey through using new Python's libs, mathematical concepts.
+- **Improving My Knowledge**: Lerning how to use Q-learning was a whole journey through using new Python's libs and Mathematical concepts.

 ---